 Selecting Your Contractor

 If you have chosen to move forward in the project then it is time to select a contractor.
 The lowest bid is not always the best choice and the following are things to consider when selecting a contractor that is right for you:

-- Do they have a good reputation?
+Do they have a good reputation?
 Make sure you get at least three references and call and speak to their previous customers.
-Make sure that they have no complaints issued against their company or license for unpaid debt.
-Make sure they have been in business at least 5 years and have a good track record.
+Then, make sure that they have no complaints issued against their company or license for unpaid debt.
+Finally, make sure they have been in business at least 5 years and have a good track record.

 Let The Experts Do Their Job

 Once you’ve hired your contractor and your project begins, leave it to the experts.
 I do not recommend bringing in friends or friends of friends like painters, electricians, backhoe hire, etc. You have hired your contractor because you have done your homework and trust that he is the guy for the job.
 Contractors have subcontractors they work with and trust.
 If you start to bring in other trades to the mix it becomes a blame game and finger pointing when something goes wrong.
 Believe me, your time will come to get involved in laboring and decorating as these are an ongoing task for homeowners which continue long after move in.

 Patricia, like her blog, is not a one-dimensional designer, which is evident in her accolades of 17 national design awards.
 Over a 38-year career in the industry, she has carved a niche in several areas of design.
 Licensed in interior design and certified in kitchen and bath design, she offers a full menu of design services ranging from whole house interior design, kitchen and bath design, lighting design, full remodels, commercial design and universal (ADA) design.